css-materials/course-site/content/syllabus/reproducible-workflow/index.md

 ## Overview

 * Review the importance of reproducibility in scientific research
-* Define a project-oriented workflow and practice developing it in R
+* Define a project-oriented workflow
+* Practice implementing it in R
 * Identify R startup procedures

 ## Before class